nbaglivo/graphql/PITCHME.md

 * Avoid several roundtrips, you can get many resources in a single request.
 * No need for ad-hoc endpoints.
-* GraphQL uses types to ensure Apps only ask for what’s possible and provide clear and helpful errors.

----

-@title[more_advantages]

-### More advantages

-* Evolve your API without versions (you can still deprecate things).
+* Evolve your API without versions which makes devilering features faster
 * Can be built on top of your existing infrastructure: REST, SOAP, existing databases, or anything else.
 * A lot of tools.